gurel/eisenhower-box/README.md

 - Check out Akka supervision
 - Add Testing
 - DynamoDB must Manually be started when testing with activator as Playhooks don't work on test
+- Akka actors cannot pass back **null** values.
+Instead i returned dummy objects and had to validate on client.
+Is there a more appropriate way to do this.

 ### Captains Log
 - Create project using activator